-India may be the second-most populated nation in the world, but prior to London 2012, they’d only amassed 20 medals.
+India may be the second-most populated nation in the world, but prior to London 2012, it had only amassed 20 medals.
 India is, however, dominant in the sport of field hockey and held a 30-game winning streak from 1928 to 1960, with six gold medals.

 Today, the distance running world is dominated by East African nations, particularly Kenya and Ethiopia.
 That wasn't always true.

-Kip Keino grew up as a sheepherder in the rural reaches of Kenya.
-He ran 20 miles to and from the train that took him to his boarding school as an orphaned teenager.
-Keino was a quick study in running, and qualified for the 1964 Olympic games without a coach.
+Kipchoge Keino grew up as a sheepherder in the rural reaches of Kenya.
+As a child, he ran four miles to school each morning—barefoot.
+Keino was a quick study in running, and qualified for the 1964 Olympic Games without a coach.
 A year later, he became the first African in history to break the 4-minute mile; his time of 3:54.2 was within a second of the world record.

 Even so, Keino was not favored to win at the Mexico City Games.
 But he used the high altitude to his advantage and pushed the pace so brutally that no one could keep up.
 He took his country’s first gold and would follow it up with another medal in Mexico City and two more in the 1972 games.
 Perhaps Keino's most impressive Olympic feat was when he arrived at Munich and discovered that a scheduling problem wouldn’t allow him to run the 5K.
-He decided on the spot to enter the steeplechase instead, and won gold, despite holding the (rather unimpressive) 24th-place seed time in the field.
+He decided on the spot to enter the steeplechase instead and won gold.

-Cool Runnings is largely accurate in that the Jamaicans were first greeted with skepticism and treated as a punchline by media outlets, although the other Olympic teams were largely supportive of their efforts and one team even provided a back-up sleigh.
-Beyond the conclusion of the film — which showed that the Jamaicans succeeded in spirit despite failing in a spectacular crash — the real-life Jamaican bobsled team continued, improved, and eventually became competitive.
+Cool Runnings is largely accurate in that the Jamaicans were first greeted with skepticism and treated as a punchline by media outlets, although the other Olympic teams were largely supportive of their efforts (one team even provided a back-up sleigh).
+Beyond the conclusion of the film—which showed that the Jamaicans succeeded in spirit despite failing in a spectacular crash—the real-life Jamaican bobsled team continued, improved, and eventually became competitive.
 At the 1994 Olympics, the Jamaican team finished ahead of both U.S. bobsled squads in 14th place.
 The team is still going strong today.

 Pele’s famous prediction that an African soccer team would win the World Cup by the year 2000 didn't pan out, although he wasn’t very far off.
 Four years before the end of the century, Nigeria fulfilled the dreams of an entire continent by winning an Olympic gold.